Buccinator flap operation

 Later, a tube is passed into the airway (trachea) to safeguard breathing.
 A cannula (thin, plastic tube) is put in a vein and usually left in place for a short time after the operation.
 Fluids are given through this tube during the operation and afterwards.

 Are there any risks?

 There is a small risk of infection following this or any operation, but your child will be given an antibiotic during the operation.
 Every anaesthetic carries a risk of complications, but this is very small.

 Your child’s cheek will be very swollen after the operation for about 10 days.
 The bite block also takes some getting used to, particularly for the first few days.
-He or she will be uncomfortable for the first few days but regular pain relief is usually enough to deal with this.
+They will be uncomfortable for the first few days but regular pain relief is usually enough to deal with this.

-If your child’s mouth swells a lot after the operation, he or she may have difficulty breathing for a while.
+If your child’s mouth swells a lot after the operation, they may have difficulty breathing for a while.
 This complication is rare.
 If this happens, the doctors will put a tube in your child’s nostril to make breathing easier while the swelling goes down.

 When can I see my child after the operation?